 Sitting in the middle of Torrens Square, Augusta Street, St Peter’s Anglican Church has a unique place in the heart of Glenelg and South Australia as shown by its Heritage Listing.
-The 2023-2025 conservation appeal will support the ongoing preservation of this important church for future generations through a number of projects.
+The 2023-2025 conservation appeal will focus on the ongoing preservation of this important church for future generations through a number of projects.

-Torrens Square was set aside for a church at Glenelg by Colonel William Light in 1839.
-The first church, built in 1852, was reported by the SA Register (29 March 1852) to be “on the very spot where some sixteen years ago the glad tidings of the Gospel truth were first proclaimed in the colony” referring to the first service in the colony led by Rev. C.B.
+In 1839 Colonel William Light set aside Torrens Square for a church at Glenelg.
+The first church, built in 1852, was “on the very spot where some sixteen years ago the glad tidings of the Gospel truth were first proclaimed in the colony” (The Register) at the first service in the colony led by Rev. C.B.
 Howard on 1st January 1837.
-This first church soon proved too small and a new church, designed by Edmund W. Wright, was founded in 1881 and opened in 1882.
+That first church proved too small and a new church, designed by Edmund W. Wright, was founded in 1881 and opened in 1882.

-Every week visitors to St Peter’s are astounded by its beautiful collection of stained glass windows.
-When the Advertiser reported on the dedication of the final window to be installed in 1923 they wrote: “no other building in the State can compare with this fine church in this respect, and doubtless few South Australians have any idea that so much beauty can be found in any sacred edifice in or around Adelaide” – surely a statement which is just as true today.
+Visitors to St Peter’s are amazed by the beautiful collection of stained glass windows.
+In 1923 The Advertiser reported on the dedication of the final window “no other building in the State can compare with this fine church in this respect, and doubtless few South Australians have any idea that so much beauty can be found in any sacred edifice in or around Adelaide” .

-Feel free to visit the church Sunday mornings or Tuesday-Friday 9am-3pm or take the 360 degree tour on the St Peter’s Anglican Church website.
+Feel free to visit the church Sunday mornings or Tuesday-Friday 9:30am-2:30pm or take the 360 degree tour on the St Peter’s Anglican Church website.

 St Martin’s Church, part of the Glenelg Parish, has recently received Local Heritage Listing and is currently undertaking heritage repairs to external doors to preserve and revitalise it’s streetscape.